 Below are my slides from the presentation:

-Posted in Complete Community Connection, Entrepreneurial journalism, Journalism education, Mobile opportunities, Obituaries, TBD, tagged C3, mobile first, New Business Models for News, TBD on November 8, 2010 | Leave a Comment »
+Posted in Complete Community Connection, Entrepreneurial journalism, Journalism education, Mobile opportunities, Obituaries, TBD, tagged C3, New Business Models for News, mobile first, TBD on November 8, 2010 | Leave a Comment »

 Today I’m a discussion leader for the American Press Institute’s Digital Delivery seminar.
 The morning program I’m involved in is The Battle for Local: Crowded, Competitive, Hyperlocal.
 I’ll be mentioning several resources for the seminar participants, and I’ll share them here.